Stay calm and relaxed to beat exam nerves

 Whoever said exams were getting easier hasn’t studied for a long time.

-The symptoms of exam nerves make it difficult for the most diligent of students to make the grade.
-The primitive fight or flight response to perceived danger sends oxygenated blood to arms and legs so we can fight or run away from predators.
-Absolutely useless in most threatening situations we encounter in contemporary life and completely debilitating when it starves our brain of the oxygen necessary to be sharp and responsive.
+The ability to defend ourselves from lions and tigers is absolutely useless in most threatening situations we encounter in contemporary life and completely debilitating when it starves our brain of the oxygen necessary to be sharp and responsive.
 This is why the mind can literally go blank the moment you turn over an exam paper.

 This ancient neurological programming can be simply switched off by removing the perceived danger from the situation.
 Anxiety and stress often cause us to mentally rehearse the ‘worst thing’, leading to a chemical chain reaction which alters cognitive function and leads us to anticipate failure.
 In other words, if you believe you haven’t revised enough, aren’t clever enough or don’t deserve to succeed, you are probably going to prove yourself right.